 In terms of the actual deck, it is advisable to create two decks: one that is a short preview and one that contains more details.
-Stuart O’Keefe, a Principal at Great Oaks VC (Capbase investor), recommends this as well:
+Stuart O’Keefe, a Principal at Great Oaks VC, recommends this as well:

 As mentioned before, the best way to get better at pitching is to practice.
-Capbase co-founder and CEO, Greg Miaskiewicz, encourages people to record themselves as much as possible:
+Greg Miaskiewicz, a former competitive debater and the CEO at Capbase, encourages people to record themselves as much as possible:

 - Your pitch is more important than your deck, so practice!